 Our expectations can make or break our ability to deal with things.
-If you expect your toddler to act irrational and out of control in their emotions at times, then you will not be disappointed when they lose it.
+If you expect your toddler to act irrationally and out of control of their emotions, you will not be disappointed when they lose it.
 But if you expect them to act like a 15-year-old, you will be.
 So above all things, know that it is normal for them to lose it.

 2. Distract when they’re emotionally spent.